Distortion matrix approach for ultrasound imaging of random scattering media: Results

 In \textit{SI Appendix} (Section S1), a theoretical expression of $\mathbf{R}_{kk}$ is derived in the single scattering regime under an isoplanatic hypothesis.
 Interestingly, the norm-square of its coefficients $ R(\kout,\kin,z) $ is shown to be independent of aberrations.
 It directly yields the spatial frequency spectrum of the scattering medium at depth $z$:

-where $\tilde{\gamma}(k_x,z)=\int dx \gamma(x,z) \exp (- i k_{x} x )$ is the 1D Fourier transform of the sample reflectivity $\gamma(x,z)$.
-In the single scattering regime, the matrix $\mathbf{R}_{kk}$ thus displays a deterministic coherence along its antidiagonals~\cite{Aubry2009,Kang2015} that can be seen as a manifestation of the memory effect in reflection~\cite{Shajahan2014}.
-Each antidiagonal ($\kin + \kout=$ constant) encodes one spatial frequency of the sample reflectivity.
-However, it is important to note that multiple specular reflections will also give rise to a coherent signal along the antidiagonals of $\mathbf{R}_{kk}$.
-For instance, multiple reflections induced by parallel interfaces will obey $\kin + \kout= k_0\sin \theta_{0}$, where $\theta_0$ is the angle between those interfaces and the transducer array ($k_0=\omega_0/c$ is the wave number at the central frequency).
-In our experimental configuration, the walls of the plexiglass layer are parallel to the transducer array ($\theta_0=0$).
-Hence, multiple reverberations arise along the main antidiagonal ($\kin +\kout=0$) of $\mathbf{R}_{kk}$ (Fig.\ \ref{fig_reverb}C).
-We can take advantage of this sparse feature in $\mathbf{R}_{kk}$ to filter out signals from reverberation (see \textit{Methods}).
+where $\tilde{\gamma}(k_x,z)=\int dx \gamma(x,z) \exp (- i k_{x} x )$ is the 1D Fourier transform of the sample reflectivity $\gamma(x,z)$. \laura{In the single scattering regime, the matrix $\mathbf{R}_{kk}$ displays} a deterministic coherence along its antidiagonals~\cite{Aubry2009,Kang2015} that can be seen as a manifestation of the memory effect in reflection~\cite{Shajahan2014}.
+Each antidiagonal ($\kin + \kout=$ constant) encodes one spatial frequency of the sample reflectivity. \laura{For the system under study here, reflections occurring between the parallel surfaces of the plexiglass obey $\kin + \kout= k_0\sin \theta_{0}$, where $k_0=\omega_0/c$ is the wave number at the central frequency and $\theta_0$ is the angle between the top face of the plexiglass and the transducer array (Fig.\ \ref{fig_reverb}C).
+Hence, signatures of such reflections should} arise along the main antidiagonal ($\kin +\kout=0$) of $\mathbf{R}_{kk}$.

+We can take advantage of this sparse feature in $\mathbf{R}_{kk}$ to filter out signals from reverberation\laura{, independently of aberrations induced by the plexiglass} (see \textit{Methods}).
 Then, the inverse operation of Eq.~\ref{Rtt} can be applied to the filtered matrix $\mathbf{R}^\prime_{kk}$ to obtain a filtered focused reflection matrix:

 Fig.\ \ref{fig_reverb}E shows an example of $\mathbf{R}^\prime_{xx}$.
 Comparison with the original matrix in Fig.\ \ref{fig_reverb}B shows that the low spatial frequency components of the reflected wavefield have been removed from the diagonal of $\mathbf{R}_{xx}$.
 The resulting $\mathbf{R}^\prime_{xx}$ now exhibits solely random diagonal coefficients -- a characteristic of ultrasonic speckle.
 Finally, Fig.\ \ref{acqfig}C shows the full images calculated from $\mathbf{R}^\prime_{xx}$ (Eq.\ \ref{imcalc}).
 The removal of multiple reflections has enabled the discovery of previously hidden bright targets at shallow depths.
 However, the confocal image still suffers from aberrations, especially at small and large depths (Fig.~\ref{acqfig}C).